 Does your skin have an extreme reaction when you spend time in sunlight or artificial ultraviolet light?
-If so, it may surprise you to know that drugs you take may cause this intense sensitivity.
+If so, it may surprise you to know that the medications you take may cause this intense sensitivity.
 And sunscreen is likely only part of the solution.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Different drugs (including pills and those applied to the skin or injected) cause photosensitivity for varied reasons.
-“For the most part, the combination of the drug and the ultraviolet light (both UVA and UVB) from the sun generates toxic and inflammatory reactions that are harmful for skin cells,” Dr. Soltani says.
+“For the most part, the combination of the drug and the ultraviolet light (both UVA and UVB) from the sun generates toxic and inflammatory reactions that are harmful for skin cells,” explains Dr. Fernandez.

 The itchy rash — a photoallergy — isn’t as common.
-It typically appears a few days after you’re out in the sun, and the rash sometimes shows up even on skin that wasn’t directly exposed.
+It typically appears a few days after you’re out in the sun.
+The rash sometimes even shows up on skin that wasn’t directly exposed.

-“Some of the commonly used drugs include antibiotics such as Bactrim® or ciprofloxacin and some diabetes medications (including glipizide, glyburide and glimepiride),” says Dr. Soltani.
+“Some of the commonly used drugs include antibiotics such as trimethoprim (Bactrim®) or ciprofloxacin and some diabetes medications (including glipizide, glyburide and glimepiride),” Dr. Fernandez says.

 Sunscreen protects against some harmful rays.
-It is most effective if:
+According to the American Academy of Dermatology Association, it is most effective if:

-Avoid going out in the sun during the peak hours of intensity — between 10 a.m. and 2 p.m., Dr. Soltani says.
-And, while sunscreen helps, “wearing protective clothing, such as a broad-brimmed hat and long sleeves, is a better strategy to minimize the risk of drug-induced sunburns.”
+Avoid going out in the sun during the peak hours of intensity — between 10 a.m. and 2 p.m.
+And while sunscreen helps, wearing protective clothing, such as a broad-brimmed hat and long sleeves, is a better strategy to minimize the risk of drug-induced sunburns.

-Check with your doctor if you’re not sure if medications you take may pose a risk.
-And remember, even if you’re not on any medications, you should still always protect your skin when you’re in the sun.
+Check with a healthcare provider or pharmacist if you’re not sure whether the medications you take may pose a risk.
+And remember: Even if you’re not on any medications, you should still always protect your skin when you’re in the sun.